 Frequently Asked Questions

-There are many options out there, and they have gotten significantly better over the past few years.
-Our top recommendations include Tubi, Pluto TV, Crackle, Freevee, and Xumo Play, but you’ll also find many others discussed on this page.
+There are many free streaming services out there, and they have gotten significantly better over the past few years.
+My top recommendations include Tubi, Pluto TV, Crackle, Freevee, and Xumo Play, but you’ll also find many others discussed on this page.

 There are a growing number of apps available for both iPhone and Android devices that allow you to watch shows and movies right from your phone.
-Your personal interests will determine which one is best, but we’re big fans of Crackle, Freevee, Pluto TV, and Tubi.
+Your personal interests will determine which one is best, but I’m a big fan of Crackle, Freevee, Pluto TV, and Tubi.

 Google TV offers an excellent selection of shows and movies that are available at no cost.
 Some do include commercials, but that’s to be expected.
 Aside from the free content, Google TV also offers a selection of premium channels that require a paid subscription.